I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_buildpagingbuffer.md

 ## Members

 `DmaBufferGpuVirtualAddress`

 `DmaBufferPrivateDataSize`

 [in/out] The number of bytes that remain in the private data structure that <b>pDmaBufferPrivateData</b> points to for the current operation.

+`DmaBufferWriteOffset`

 `DmaSize`

 [in/out] The size, in bytes, of the paging buffer that <b>pDmaBuffer</b> specifies.

 `hSystemContext`

 [in] A handle to the system context for the paging operation.

 `MultipassOffset`

 [in/out] A UINT value that specifies the progress of the paging operation if multiple paging buffers are required.
 The driver sets this value to indicate a split into multiple paging buffers for more than one transfer operation.
 For example, the driver can store the page number that was last transferred for a paged-based transfer.

 `Operation`

 [in] A <a href="..\d3dkmddi\ne-d3dkmddi-_dxgk_buildpagingbuffer_operation.md">DXGK_BUILDPAGINGBUFFER_OPERATION</a>-typed value that indicates the type of memory operation to perform.

 `pDmaBuffer`

 [in/out] A virtual address to the first available byte in the paging buffer.
 When the driver is first called with a new paging buffer, this virtual address is aligned on 4 KB.
 The driver tightly packs operations in the paging buffer until the paging buffer is full and then uses a new paging buffer.
 Therefore, if the graphics processing unit (GPU) requires a specific alignment for a paging-buffer submission, the driver should enforce this alignment by padding the operations that it writes to the paging buffer.
 Before the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_buildpagingbuffer.md">DxgkDdiBuildPagingBuffer</a> function returns, the driver should update <b>pDmaBuffer</b> to point past the last byte that is written to the paging buffer.

 `pDmaBufferPrivateData`

 [in/out] A pointer to a driver-resident private data structure that is associated with the direct memory access (DMA) buffer (that is, paging buffer) that <b>pDmaBuffer</b> specifies.

 ## Remarks
-        MDL is defined in the <a href="wdkgloss.m#wdkgloss.mdl#wdkgloss.mdl"><i>Windows Driver Model (WDM)</i></a> documentation.
+MDL is defined in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff565698">Windows Driver Model (WDM)</a> documentation.

 ## Requirements
 | &nbsp; | &nbsp; |